-12. Informs students, faculty and staff about safety policies and services through publication of periodic bulletins, making presentations to student organizations, faculty, and staff on a variety of topics including crime and loss prevention, and parking and traffic control, and developing appropriate communication and public relations activities.
+12. Informs students, faculty and staff about safety policies and services through publication of periodic bulletins, making presentations to student organizations, faculty, and staff on a variety of topics including crime and loss prevention, and parking and traffic control, emergency response options, and developing appropriate communication and public relations activities.

-13. Complies with federal and state requirements to publish an Annual Campus Security Report by directing the maintenance of University crime statistics during the report period, compiling all University public safety policies and crime statistics into the Annual Campus Security Report, and distributing the report through publications, mailings, or the computer network to currently enrolled and prospective students, employees, job applicants, and federal and state agencies.
+13. Complies with federal and state requirements to publish an Annual Campus Security and Fire Safety Report (in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act) by directing the maintenance of University crime statistics during the report period, regularly publishing a daily crime log, maintaining required campus safety policies and procedures, compiling all University public safety policies and crime statistics into the Annual Campus Security and Fire Safety Report, and distributing the report through publications, mailings, or the computer network to currently enrolled and prospective students, employees, job applicants, and federal and state agencies.

-14. Facilitates effective and efficient operation of departmental sections by publishing (and updating as appropriate) the Department of Safety and Transportation Policy and Procedures Manual, working closely with the Assistant Director and the Springfield Police Substation to develop and implement safety, security, parking, transit, and traffic control activities.
+17. Facilitates effective and efficient operation of departmental units by publishing (and updating as appropriate) the Department of Safety and Transportation Policy and Procedures Manual, working closely with the Assistant Director and the Springfield Police Substation to develop and implement safety, security, parking, transit, and traffic control activities.

-15. Develops an organization of professional, classified staff, and student employees by recruiting and hiring qualified applicants, providing training in departmental operations and encouraging individual participation in related training and education programs, engendering a community-service orientation in departmental personnel, assigning areas of responsibility, supervising key departmental subordinate supervisors, and evaluating individual performances.
+18. Develops an organization of professional, support staff, and student employees by recruiting and hiring qualified applicants, providing training in departmental operations and encouraging individual participation in related training and education programs, engendering a community-service orientation in departmental personnel, assigning areas of responsibility, supervising key departmental subordinate supervisors, and evaluating individual performance.

-19. Participates as a member of the University community by serving or chairing committees as directed by the Vice President for Administrative & Information Services.
+22. Participates as a member of the University community by serving or chairing committees as directed by the Vice President for Administrative Services.

-20. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Vice President for Administrative & Information Services.
+24. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Vice President for Administrative Services.

-21. Contributes to the overall success of the Department of Safety and Transportation by performing all other duties and responsibilities as assigned by the Vice President for Administrative & Information Services.
+25. Contributes to the overall success of the Department of Safety and Transportation by performing all other duties and responsibilities as assigned by the Vice President for Administrative Services.

-The Director of Safety and Transportation reports to the Vice President for Administrative & Information Services and supervises all professional and support staff in the Department of Safety and Transportation.
+The Director of Safety and Transportation is supervised by the Vice President for Administrative Services and supervises all professional and support staff in the Department of Safety and Transportation.

 OFFICE OF HUMAN RESOURCES